 Since my career began

 It started with the publication of Wrap It Up (out of print).
 Since then I’ve made three step by step DVDs and many videos.
 My work includes training courses and workshops, consumer and trade show seminars, demonstrations at special events as well as consultancy services.
 It has taken me around the UK including 10 Downing Street to train the Prime Minister’s staff, across the United States, to Japan where I was described as the world’s foremost gift wrapping expert and to countries as diverse as India, Poland and Ireland.
-To Belgium, with workshops in French, and Germany where, for several years, I shared my tips and techniques at Creativeworld, Christmasworld and Paperworld, the world’s largest trade show for paper and stationery.
+In Belgium I gave workshops in French, while in Germany, for several years, I shared my tips and techniques at Creativeworld, Christmasworld and Paperworld, the world’s largest trade show for paper and stationery.

 Design consultancy is both interesting and challenging.
 Wrapping a shoe for an international VISA campaign took considerable time and skill (you can see it in the gallery).
 Preparing a mock-up for their Winter Olympics commercial was a little embarrassing when I forgot the skaters were men and decorated wrapped mugs with red feather boa ribbon.
 Oops!
 Luckily there was time to make the necessary changes.

 I have operated gift wrapping services in several locations.
 In Hamleys Regent Street toy store sales of teddy bears increased considerably when customers saw how they were wrapped.
 The prize for the oddest item to be wrapped goes to a box of Kleenex at Heathrow Airport.
 The reason why that was necessary would not be out of place in a thriller!

 On radio and Television

 In addition to over 100 radio interviews, I’ve appeared on many television programmes.
 One of the best was with the team on Sky News Sunrise.
 The award for the most frustrating goes to Hollywood heartthrob Gerard Butler on BBC 1’s The One Show and the scariest, also live on BBC1, involved wrapping a bottle of red wine on the arm of a chair.
 Good news – I didn’t drop it!